301-926-2256 [email protected]

 There’s a NEW Way to Do It!

 • There is no requirement that you send your message this way; you can still hand-type a letter on your old IBM Selectric, if you choose, or handwrite it using a quill and parchment.
-The letter should be addressed to the mayor and all councilors, with cc’s to the Town Clerk and Town Webmaster.
+The letter should be addressed to the mayor and all councilors, with cc’s to the Town Clerk and Town Web Manager.

 • BUT if you want to send your message via email and want it to be considered official correspondence, using [email protected] is the only way to do it; do NOT email the entire council using their separate email addresses.
 You are of course free to email a single councilor, or just the mayor, with any thoughts or concerns that you do not believe rise to the level of official correspondence.

-View even more detailed information on the Written Testimony And Correspondence From Town Residents To The Town Council page.
+View even more detailed information on the Written Testimony and Correspondence from Town Residents to the Town Council page.

 Upcoming Events